uma1304/ArnePilot/README.md

 - Cruise set speed available down to 7 kph
 - Virtual lane lines and Lane center.
 This feature is for European roads and is recommended for used in Europe only.
 - Always on Dashcam recording ( it will save video's to the `/sdcard/media/dashcam`)
 - Change cruise speed by +- 5MPH
+- Hands on wheel support for EU regulations.

 ### OpEdit features
 all OpEdit features can be manged by running the command `python /data/openpilot/op_edit.py`